modin-project/modin/docs/getting_started/quickstart.rst

 Example: Instant Scalability with No Extra Effort
 --------------------------------------------------

-When working on large datasets, pandas becomes painfully slow or `runs out of memory <../why_modin/out_of_core.html>`_.
+When working on large datasets, pandas becomes painfully slow or :doc:`runs out of memory</getting_started/why_modin/out_of_core>`.
 Modin automatically scales up your pandas workflows by parallelizing the dataframe operations, so that you can more effectively leverage the compute resources available.

 For the purpose of demonstration, we will load in modin as ``pd`` and pandas as ``pandas``.